eigerco/solana-spec/gossip-protocol-spec.md

 ### `PushMessage`
 It is sent by nodes who want to share information with others.
 Node receiving the message checks for:
-- duplication - duplicated messages are dropped, node response with prune message if message came from low staked node
+- duplication - duplicated messages are dropped, node responses with prune message if message came from low staked node
 - new data:
     - new information is stored in `crds` and replaces old value
     - stores message in `pushed_once` which is used for detecting duplicates